LifeBridge Health complies with applicable federal civil

 and friends are responsible for obtaining the consent of all

-participants before recording or videoing a conversation of
+participants before recording or videoing a conversation of them

-other staff are legally entitled to decline being recorded.
+are legally entitled to decline being recorded